 1991 National Association of Marine Investigators, (NAMI) Inc.

 In 1991, the organization was officially established and incorporated as the “National Association of Marine Investigators, (NAMI) Inc.”

-Membership categories were: Law Enforcement: Representative of municipal, county, state and federal law enforcement agencies who are full time salaried employees with peace officer powers or are engaged in intelligence gathering.
+Membership categories were: Law Enforcement: Representatives of municipal, county, state and federal law enforcement agencies who are full time salaried employees with peace officer powers or are engaged in intelligence gathering.
 U.S. Coast Guard officials, Special Agents of the NICB and administrative officials of vessel registering or titling authorities were eligible for LE membership.

 Non-Law Enforcement: Those persons not covered under LE, including Reserve, Auxiliary or Retired law enforcement officers, shall be eligible for this membership.

-Officers and Directors: The officers of NAMI consisted of a President, First Vice president, Second Vice President, Secretary/Treasurer and seven Directors.
+Officers and Directors: The officers of NAMI consist of a President, First Vice president, Second Vice President, Secretary/Treasurer and seven Directors.
 The President, First VP, Second VP and Three Directors shall be Law Enforcement members.
 The Secretary/Treasurer and four Directors may be Non-law enforcement members.

 1992 ATS Corpus Christi, TX